Crossmint/crossmint-402-starter/events-concierge/README.md

 ### Your First x402 Payment

-1. Click "Connect to Vault" in the chat
+1. Click "Connect to Events" in the chat
-2. Say "list secrets" to see what's available
+2. Say "list events" to see what's available
-3. Go to `/?view=my-mcp` to store your first secret
+3. Go to `/?view=my-mcp` to create your first event
 4. Get testnet USDC from [Circle Faucet](https://faucet.circle.com/) for the guest wallet
-5. Say "retrieve secret <your-id>" and watch the magic happen
+5. Say "rsvp to event <event-id>" and watch the magic happen

-The Guest agent will automatically sign the payment, submit it on-chain, and retrieve your secret.
-You'll see the transaction hash, settlement confirmation, and the secret—all without touching MetaMask or managing keys.
+The Guest agent will automatically sign the payment, submit it on-chain, and RSVP to the event.
+You'll see the transaction hash, settlement confirmation, and the RSVP confirmation—all without touching MetaMask or managing keys.

 ---